 According to the Pennsylvania Protection from Abuse Act, abuse is defined as:

-- Attempting to cause bodily injury intentionally or recklessly
+- Attempting to cause bodily injury, either intentionally or recklessly

 - Placing another person in fear of imminent serious bodily injury